KaiSereni/RIT-people-template/README.md

 ## Quickstart
 1. Create a new repo using the template
-2. On the repo's GitHub page, go to `settings > environments > new environment`.
-Name it deploy.
+2. On the repo's GitHub page, go to `settings > environments > deploy`.
 3. Add a variable called `SSH_HOST`.
 Assign it the value `gibson.rit.edu`.
 4. Add a variable called `SSH_USER`.
 Assign it your RIT username (xyz1234).
 5. Add a secret called `SSH_PASSWORD`.
 Assign it your RIT account password.